 Buying from homes, condos or foreclosure real estate auction in Las Vegas, Henderson and North Las Vegas, Nevada

 When a borrower fail to pay his mortgage for a while, then the lender will foreclose on the property by running it at the Trustee Sale Auction (foreclosure auction) where the act of foreclosure takes place.
 If the property is not purchased by a third party, then it becomes bank owned (REO) which will then be listed in the Las Vegas MLS.
-Those properties that fail to sell at retail prices will be auctioned in a bank owned real estate auction like the REDC public auction.
+Those properties that fail to sell at retail prices will be auctioned in a bank owned real estate auction like the auction dot com, homesearch or Hubzu.
 We discuss buying from the Trustee Sale Auction separately the rest is discussed in buying from Foreclosure (bank owned or Repo) real estate auctions.